Polish złoty: Symbol

 The official currency symbol is zł, composed of lowercase z and ł which are the two first letters of "złoty".
-It has no representation in the Unicode Standard as a single sign, but previously it had representation in Polish typewriters and computers.
+It has no representation in the Unicode Standard as a single sign, but previously had representation in Polish typewriters and computers.
 The symbol of the "grosz" subunit is represented by lowercase gr.

 History

 First złoty

-The first form of tangible currency in Poland was the denarius (denar), which circulated since the 10th century.
-During this period, Polish coinage had a single face value and was minted from bullion, primarily silver, but also compounded with copper and other precious metals.
+The first form of tangible currency in Poland was the denarius (denar), which began circulating in the 10th century.
+During this period, Polish coinage had a single face value and was minted from bullion (primarily silver, but also compounded with copper and other precious metals).
 The standard unit of mass used at the time was the grzywna rather than the pound, with one grzywna being equivalent to 240 denars.
 From the 1300s to the mid-16th century, the Prague groschen (or groat) dominated the market and its high supply reduced the demand for a national currency across Central Europe.
-Certain cities and autonomous regions of the Polish Kingdom held the privilege of minting its own currency, for instance the shilling (szeląg) in the Duchy of Prussia, which Poland co-adopted in 1526.
+Certain cities and autonomous regions of the Polish Kingdom held the privilege of minting their own currency, for instance the shilling (szeląg) in the Duchy of Prussia, which Poland co-adopted in 1526.